-All 7 sessions release on June 1, 2021, and the complete program will be accessible through June 1, 2022.
+All 7 sessions will be accessible through October 1, 2022.

 These will be pre-recorded sessions and will not be live.
 The recording can be accessed through the Learning Management System.

 Gather your team together to take part in viewing this webinar topic, at your team's convenience, be it on the scheduled release date or a later date.
 Take advantage of stopping and playing the webinar for individual note taking or team discussions.
 Then, make sure to compile a list of questions to submit to JCR for returned answers, directly from faculty and our subject matter experts.